w3f/Grants-Program/applications/Tokenguard_Substrate_Analytics_Platform.md

 * [#1748](https://github.com/w3f/Grants-Program/pull/1748) - is a data analytics tool that focuses on wallet profiling and tracking its investments and structure.

-* [#1815](https://github.com/w3f/Grants-Program/pull/1815) - is a low-level SQL query editor and vizualization creator dedicated for data engineers and data scientists.
+* [#1815](https://github.com/w3f/Grants-Program/pull/1815) - is a low-level SQL query editor and vizualization creator dedicated for data engineers and developers.

 ### Ecosystem Fit